Active planning and rolling forecasts increase ability to innovate

 “There were a lot of dimensions and elements we needed to constantly consider,” said Ville Purhonen, Finance Director, who began to look for ways to simply the process.

 Fastems chose Adaptive Insights for its time-savings benefits and ability to offer modeling flexibility and simplicity while accommodating the manufacturer’s complicated forecasting algorithms.

 Integrated data accelerates business planning and consolidated financial close

-By integrating their multiple source systems with their CRM and ERP and fine-tuning their model in Adaptive Planning and Consolidation, the Fastems finance team no longer spends time aggregating data or manipulating multiple spreadsheets.
-Moreover, Adaptive Consolidation has automated intercompany eliminations, allocations, and currency conversions to simplify complex multi-currency financial consolidations.
+By integrating their multiple source systems with their CRM and ERP and fine-tuning their model in the Adaptive Insights Business Planning Cloud, the Fastems finance team no longer spends time aggregating data or manipulating multiple spreadsheets.
+Moreover, Adaptive Insights has automated intercompany eliminations, allocations, and currency conversions to simplify complex multi-currency financial consolidations.

 To be responsive to the company’s ever-changing needs, the Fastems finance team performs 12-month rolling forecasts on a monthly basis that involve all four of their business departments.
 Sales, top line through to expenses, and cash flow are all reviewed across three different scenarios: baseline, optimistic, and cautious.
 Territorial and product dimensions are also maintained within the model and monthly time frame.
 “Performing ‘what-if’ scenarios is now well integrated and very agile.
 We easily simulate the impact of different business events through our P&L and cash flow,” Purhonen said.

 Integrated planning has also resulted in better transparency of key performance metrics across the company groups, with business leaders in each group now having a firm understanding of where the business is going at all times.

 “Planning is now a very, very smooth exercise,” Purhonen said.
 “We just bring in fresh data from the CRM and other sources and the Adaptive Insights Business Planning Cloud does the rest.”